enactjs/jsdoc-to-ts/README.md

   }))
 })"
 ```
-NOTE: You need to install mkdirp module in jsdoc-to-ts by yourself.
+NOTE: You may need to install `mkdirp` module in `jsdoc-to-ts` by yourself.

 You also have to configure the app to resolve the generated typings by adding the following to the `tsconfig.json`.